arviz-devs/arviz/.github/ISSUE_TEMPLATE/feature-request.md

 The more specific the better.
 You can assume you have access to any combination of datasets defined in the schema.
 When considering an implementation, keep in mind that

-- models in ArviZ can have one, or lots of random variables,
+- models in ArviZ can have one, or lots, of random variables,
 - each random variable can have very few or millions of draws,
 - each random variable can have 0 or many dimensions.